HMS Scotia

-HMS Scotia is one of the newest Royal Naval Reserve units, formed in 1958, and currently recruiting from the east of Scotland.
-The unit inhabits spacious, modern accommodation with excellent facilities, headquartered in Rosyth Naval Dockyard.
-The unit has excellent communication links by road, rails and air.
+HMS Scotia is a Royal Naval Reserve unit.
+It was formed in 1958, then reorganised in 1994 and currently recruits volunteers from the east of Scotland.
+The unit has accommodation and other facilities, headquartered in Rosyth Naval Dockyard.

 History

-The unit, despite being relatively new, has tradition rooted in the very cradle of Volunteer Reserve activity in Scotland.
+The unit is part of the Volunteer Reserve activity of the Royal Navy Scotland.
 In August 1903 the Admiralty appointed the first two Commanding Officers of the then RNVR to form divisions in London and on the Clyde.

 Lieutenant Commander (later Commodore) The Duke of Montrose raised the Clyde Division based in Glasgow, and the division rapidly expanded across Scotland, first to Dundee onboard the sailing frigate, HMS Unicorn, and then to Edinburgh, onboard the monitor, renamed HMS Claverhouse.
 These two East Coast divisions were, many years later, to form the heart of the modern HMS Scotia.

 Under the 1994 defence review all three of these original Scottish Sea Training Centres, Glasgow, Edinburgh and Dundee, were combined into two units of a different type, HMS Scotia in Fife and HMS Dalriada in Greenock.
 Both of these had been units formed in the Cold War to support nearby naval headquarters, and both were rapidly expanded to accommodate the closing units.
 In the case of Scotia, this required a complete rebuild.